Planetary Missions Program Office: Programs

-Discovery
+Discovery Program

 The Discovery program was established in late 1990 as a program of low-cost, limited-scope Solar System exploration missions, succeeding the objectives of the Planetary Observer program.
 In the late 1980s, leaders at NASA opted towards expensive, more ambitious missions to advance their objectives.
 This included the Space Exploration Initiative by the George H. W. Bush administration, which laid out a plan to construct Space Station Freedom and establish a human exploration program to the Moon and Mars.
 Consistent cost overruns and lack of support from the United States Congress, however, created a trend towards smaller, less ambitious missions.
 NASA's Solar System Exploration Division (SSED) initially proposed to model a new program of small-class unmanned missions after the Planetary Observer program, though members were skeptical, due to the budget problems plaguing the Planetary Observer program at the time.
 It was decided instead to base it on the Explorer program, following advice from Explorer administrative staffer Tom Krimigis.
 Under this model, the program gained support from then-NASA Administrator Daniel S. Goldin, and the program was formally approved by Congress in 1992.